JESSAFONSO/JESSAFONSO/README.md

 - 📫 How to reach me by e-mail afonsoje2@gmail.com
 - 💞️ About me:
 A few months ago I decided to change careers.
-I started studying the universe of Computer Science on my own, which I discovered in the area of Quality Analyst/Tester, which I was interested in, and with that I've been trying to deepen my knowledge in technology.
+I started studying the universe of Computer Science on my own.
+I like to find new challenges, and want a better universe than Computer Science for that?